 - Dare to be unique and different.

 DO: Get ahead of your fears, and don’t be afraid to try something new.
-The corporate world being worked mainly by competition, it is important that you have something to offer that others in your area do not.
+The corporate world is worked mainly by competition, it is important that you have something to offer that others in your area do not.
 This is the time for you to let your imagination wander about and your creativity flow, and this is the most exciting part for many entrepreneurs!

 DON’T: Just copy or steal the ideas of other people.
 Not only is this wrong; it also limits you and prevents your potentials from truly coming out.
 Stop comparing yourself to others — you are an exceptional individual!
 Instead, work at your own pacing and strategy.
-It will not be easy, but the sense of fulfillment that you will experience in the end will be greater when you know you did it on your own!
+It will not be easy, but the sense of fulfilment that you will experience in the end will be greater when you know you did it on your own!

 - Practice good deeds – even the smallest ones – to others.

 DO: It’s a small world; you will most likely encounter the people you have met in the past.
 You do not have to be the nicest person in the world, but respecting everyone as an equal, being graceful on your departures, and most importantly, never forgetting to express gratitude, can get you a long way.